aronl9810/github-notes/README.md

 Repo or repository is where you can place files.

 ### Commit
 Commit is basically a save button where you want to do changes.
 For example if you want to save work you hit the commit button.
+Changes you make can be saved as an ID.